Is Facebook really ready for the 2020 election?

 The company has hired outside fact-checkers, added restrictions — then more restrictions — on political advertisements and taken down thousands of accounts, pages and groups it found to be engaging in “coordinated inauthentic behavior.”
 That’s Facebook’s term for fake accounts and groups that maliciously target political discourse in countries ranging from Albania to Zimbabwe.

 It’s also started added warning labels to posts that contain misinformation about voting and has, at times, taken steps to limit the circulation of misleading posts.
-In recent weeks the platform also banned posts that deny the holocaust and joined Twitter in limiting the spread of an unverified political story about Hunter Biden, son of Democratic presidential candidate Joe Biden, published by the conservative New York Post.
+In recent weeks the platform also banned posts that deny the Holocaust and joined Twitter in limiting the spread of an unverified political story about Hunter Biden, son of Democratic presidential candidate Joe Biden, published by the conservative New York Post.

 All this unquestionably puts Facebook in a better position than it was in four years ago.
 But that doesn’t mean it’s fully prepared.
 Despite tightened rules banning them, violent militias are still using the platform to organize.
 Recently, this included a foiled plot to kidnap the governor of Michigan.

 In the four years since the last election, Facebook’s earnings and user growth have soared.
-This year, analysts expect the company to rake in profits of $23.2 billion in profit on revenue of $80 billion, according to FactSet.
+This year, analysts expect the company to rake in profits of $23.2 billion on revenue of $80 billion, according to FactSet.
 It currently boasts 2.7 billion users worldwide, up from 1.8 billion at this time in 2016.

-Facebook facea a number of government investigations into its size and market power, including an antitrust probe by the U.S. Federal Trade Commission.
+Facebook faces a number of government investigations into its size and market power, including an antitrust probe by the U.S. Federal Trade Commission.
 An earlier FTC investigation socked Facebook with a large $5 billion fine, but didn’t require any additional changes.

 “Their No. 1 priority is growth, not reducing harm,” Kirkpatrick said.
 “And that is unlikely to change.”

-Part of the problem: Zuckerberg maintains and iron grip on the company, yet doesn’t take criticism of him or his creation seriously, charges social media expert Jennifer Grygiel, a Syracuse University communications professor.
+Part of the problem: Zuckerberg maintains an iron grip on the company, yet doesn’t take criticism of him or his creation seriously, charges social media expert Jennifer Grygiel, a Syracuse University communications professor.
 But the public knows what’s going on, she said.
 “They see COVID misinformation.
 They see how Donald Trump exploits it.
 They can’t unsee it.”

 Facebook insists it takes the challenge of misinformation seriously — especially when it comes to the election.